- Ph.D., Indiana University

 “African Americans Have Long Defied White Supremacy and Celebrated Black Culture in Public Spaces,” The Conversation, Aug.
 11, 2020 https://theconversation.com/african-americans-have-long-defied-white-supremacy-and-celebrated-black-culture-in-public-spaces-142327

 “There’s a History of White Supremacists Interpreting Government Leaders’ Words as Encouragement,” The Conversation, May 18, 2020 https://theconversation.com/theres-a-history-of-white-supremacists-interpreting-government-leaders-words-as-encouragement-137873

-“They Met Force with Force”: African Americans as Citizen Workers in Louisville’s 1877 Strike,” Register of the Kentucky Historical Society, Winter 2017
+“They Met Force with Force”: African American Protests and Social Status in Louisville’s 1877 Strike,” Register of the Kentucky Historical Society, 115 (Winter 2017), 1-37.

 “Teaching Civil War Union Politics: Draft Riots in the Midwest,” OAH Magazine of History, 27 (April 2013), 31–34.

-Office: Richarda N3
+CSB Richarda N3